Solar Hot Water Systems

 Although the initial cost of solar water heating systems may be higher than that of conventional water heaters, the fuel (the sun), is Free.
 With federal tax incentives the cost of the systems may be less and the payback period shorter.
 How quickly you recoup your total investment depends on how much water you use and the current utility rates.

 Vasco Solar domestic water systems are reasonably priced.
-Average costs for a two panel systems range from $4,000 – $6,000 (before the 30% federal tax credit – which decreases to 26% for tax year 2020 and drops to 22% for tax year 2021 before expiring in 2021).
+Average costs for a two panel systems range from $5,000 – $7,000 (There is currently a 26% tax credit for systems installed in 2022, and 22% for systems installed in 2023.
+The tax credit expires starting in 2024 unless Congress renews it).
 It includes two Hot Water Collectors, a Solar Storage Tank, Insulation, a Pump, and an Automatic Control.
 It is easily maintained, is reliable and does not pollute the environment.

 For a no-obligation custom installation estimate, please click here.